kashishshah881/ml-as-a-service-pipeline/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your Cloud Environment
+These instructions will get you a copy of the project up and running on your Local Environment using Cloud Infrastructure
 ```
 git clone www.github.com/kashishshah881/ml-as-a-service-pipeline
 ```